Proto:Sonic the Hedgehog CD (Sega CD)/v0.51

 - Act 3's graphics have been updated at this point.

 - The boss in Act 3 has finalized graphics.

 - Metal Sonic now has animated sparking sprites when kidnapping Amy.

 This is the first build with playable Special Stages, with a bevy of differences:

 - The UFOs are the same ones from some early screenshots, and look nothing like the final game's:

 - The blue UFO in the final that appears when the player has 20 seconds left does not appear in this prototype.

 - The game has a high chance of jumping to a black screen in most emulators if Sonic exits the level or touches the water.
 Touching the water also produces glitched tiles from the title card rather than the actual water splash graphics.

 - The oil slicks from earlier builds are present, but don't function.
-The speed boosters do not work either.
+The speed boosters don't work, either.

-- Sonic controls very differently compared to later builds and the final game: He doesn't run unless the player presses B, and pressing Down will not make him slow down, only letting go of the B button does.
+- Sonic controls very differently compared to later builds and the final game: He doesn't run unless the player presses B, and pressing Down will not make him slow down; only letting go of B does.